 Russia, also known in the 19th century

-its agricultural and industrial contribution to the Union made secession a tricky matter.
-Its importance
+industrial contribution to the Union made secession a tricky matter (and will be a big blow to you in-game).

-to the Union also made it impossible to ignore: Ukrainians were the second most powerful nationality in the
+Its importance to the Union also made it impossible to ignore: Ukrainians were the second most powerful

-country (though not a close second), and actually got a few seats in important bodies like the Politburo and
+nationality in the country (though not a close second), and actually got a few seats in important bodies like

-Central Committee that few other nationalities could aspire to.
-Chernenko himself was of
+the Politburo and Central Committee that few other nationalities could aspire to.
+Chernenko himself was